Work From Home Dress Code: Tips & Benefits (+ Free Template)

 Bottom Line

 Working from home and working remotely has been around for many years, but became much more widespread during the COVID-19 pandemic.
-According to Gallup, 25% of workers today work from home exclusively, with another 20% working remotely part of their workweek.
-This is not a trend that will reverse course.
+According to MIT, government data shows at least 27% of the American workforce is remote, while some private studies suggest that number is closer to half.
+Either way, this is not a trend that will reverse course.

-Setting clear guidelines is crucial to ensuring your team meets your expectations—and that logic also applies to a remote work dress code.
+Setting clear guidelines is crucial to ensuring your team meets your expectations—and that logic also applies to a remote work dress code policy.
 Especially when dealing with clients or customers, you want to project a professional image.
-Your company’s work from home dress code will help your employees know how to dress in each situation.
+Your company’s work from home dress code policy will help your employees know how to dress in each situation.